 So glad you asked!
 Check out the variety of opportunities for you and your entire family to grow closer to God and to get to know others beyond Sunday morning worship.

 Groups and programs are beginning to re-gather.
 To find out what's happening at FBC Allen, check out our calendar:

 Feel free to use the communication card in our app, text "Welcome" to 972.449.4393, or visit with someone at any of our Welcome Desks.
-These connection points are used to help us serve you better and to get information to you should you have questions, need prayer or are interested in any of our events or resources.
+These connection points help us serve you better and get information to you should you have questions, need prayer, or are interested in any of our events or resources.
 Ministers and volunteers are available and happy to meet you and to answer any questions you may have.

 If you'd like to learn more about FBC Allen, make plans to attend our next First Steps with Pastor Chad class.
-This informal session will help you explore your next steps in relationship to Christ and the church.
+This informal session will help you explore your next steps in your relationship with Christ and the church.

 Beginning a new relationship

 What are your vision, mission, and core values?

 Our goal is to bring people to come to know Jesus and move people to live a life devoted to Jesus, our church family, and the mission of teaching how to bring others to follow Christ.
 We are committed to being intentional in sharing the good news of Jesus Christ.
 This is just the tip of the iceberg.
 Explore more about who we are, our values, and our foundational statements and beliefs.